 We created an online suite of tools that enables the general public to easily connect with their elected officials.
 These tools provide a valuable digital access point for those seeking to make a difference and make their voice heard.
 Since there are multiple alternative methods to influence policymakers in addition to online petitions, Sea Save Foundation can encourage people to utilize all effective means of contacting their representatives such as phone calls, email, and social media posts.

-2015, Sea Save Foundation Director Georgienne Bradley was honored with being chosen as one of Discovery Channel Shark Week’s first Finbassadors.
+Georgienne was honored with being chosen as one of Discovery Channel Shark Week’s first Finbassadors.
 The Discovery Channel Shark Week website had almost five million hits for Georgienne Bradley’s Shark Week Video.

-2015, Supported the BLUE Ocean Film Festival and Conservation Summit We strongly believe in the BLUE Ocean Film Festival mission, “To use the power of film, photography, entertainment, and science to educate, empower and inspire ocean stewardship around the globe.”
-Film has always been an integral part of the Sea Save Foundation mission, so we are proud to support this effort as foundation patrons.
+Sea Save Foundation strongly believes in the BLUE Ocean Film Festival mission, “To use the power of film, photography, entertainment, and science to educate, empower and inspire ocean stewardship around the globe.”
+The film has always been an integral part of the Sea Save Foundation mission, so we are proud to support this effort as foundation patrons.

-2014, Wins for Fins was created.
-This resource center enabled students, teachers and advocates to keep track of all shark protection legislation and private sector actions that were occurring around the world.
+Sea Save Foundation is part of the resource center that enables students, teachers, and advocates to keep track of all shark protection legislation and private sector actions that were occurring around the world.
 Every positive “win” was marked by a hyperlinked pin on the international global map.
 Views could click the pin to learn more.

-2013, “Stand Behind CITES” Petition – When Japan, Yemen, Guyana, Denmark and Iceland decided not to adhere to the global CITES mandate to place marine megafauna under protection, we launched a petition calling on President Obama to invoke the Pelly Amendment to the Fishermen’s Protective Act and thereby begin the process of applying trade sanctions against these countries.
+When Japan, Yemen, Guyana, Denmark, and Iceland decided not to adhere to the global CITES mandate to place marine megafauna under protection, we launched a petition calling on President Obama to invoke the Pelly Amendment to the Fishermen’s Protective Act and thereby begin the process of applying trade sanctions against these countries.